Scleral Lenses for Astigmatism

 If you have been told that your astigmatism is too severe to wear contacts, ask Dr. Susan Jong about scleral contact lenses.
-At the Advanced Eye Center we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.
+At the Advanced Eye Center in Baton Rouge, we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.

 What is Astigmatism